 Co-op members can APPLY HERE.
 Co-ops then complete the second part of the application.
-Bear in mind that the program is not retroactive, so you will need to apply by the end of April to receive a payment for April housing charges.
+Bear in mind that the program is not retroactive, so you will need to apply by the end of each month to receive a payment for that month's housing charges.
 BC Housing’s turnaround time on depositing payments in co-op accounts is very fast.

 Questions can be directed to BC Housing at 778-452-2836 (Lower Mainland) or 1-877-757-2577 (Toll free) or to CHF BC at firstname.lastname@example.org.